 New / special / optional / non-catalogue items: For example: An adapter MC09-1310 to convert Refillables to UK Calor socket to accept the old 37mbar regulators or maybe an existing Calor bullnose hose - particularly useful converting Truma Secumotion systems.
 An In-cupboard filler head bracket 01-4160 often best used with the right-angle hose adaptor 01-4210, these elbows are also used to improve hose routing on the No2, the routing issue is pictured right.
 Short hose filling kits, 01-4106 & 01-4156, for use with the in-cupboard bracket.
 Accessory gauges for auto-change-over, 01-1612, these similar to those supplied with the Electra 2000 kit, but can be fitted to any installation of the auto head.
 Auto-head and 50mbar regulator, 01-9999/1755-50 for some older imported 'vans.
 Right angle adaptor for Jumbo, 01-1676, allows a Stainless Steel hose + Jumbo to be fitted to continuous collar bottles as found in Spain.
 Not all products are listed on this 'refillables selection' page - if needed click here for the full listing.

-New from 2012: Direct Fill Cylinders: (usable at a restricted number of refilling points: The Gaslow Direct Fill Cylinders are available in a lighter weight, convenient 6kg size or higher capacity 11kg size.
+Direct Fill Cylinders: (usable at a restricted number of refilling points bt a growing number in UK and listed on the Gaslow Where to Fill page).
+Introduced in 2012, the Gaslow Direct Fill Cylinders are available in a lighter weight, convenient 6kg size or higher capacity 11kg size.
 All Direct fill cylinders come complete with the Direct Fill Valve Adapter to enable easy connection to the UK bayonet LPG pump nozzle.
 We also include a 37mbar Propane Regulator (with 21.8LH connection to the Gaslow cylinder) for use with your barbeque, patio heater or appliance.
 The cylinders have the added benefit of a Level Gauge to provide an accurate view of the contents.
 The cylinders are manufactured from steel and carry our full 15 year warranty.
 After 15 years you must return your cylinder to a Gaslow dealer who will exchange it and charge a replacement fee.
 For complete safety the European Pi approved filler valves automatically shut off the gas when the cylinder is 80% full, preventing the dangers associated with overfilling.
 Gaslow Direct Fill Cylinders can be filled at any of the filling locations listed on the Gaslow Where to Fill page.
 However Gaslow also state "in addition to these locations, we cannot currently guarantee that all LPG (Autogas) forecourt garages will fill your cylinders unless fitted permanently in your caravan/motorhome together with the remote Gaslow Filler Kit".
 The same limitation applies in Europe - increasingly in our experience.
 Now listed below - under main refillables listing.

-Pre-2004 Systems: Autogas is Propane; actually it can be a mix but it is always mostly Propane in the UK and carries a substantial proportion of Propane everywhere.
+Pre-2004 Systems: Autogas is Propane; actually it can be a mix but always mostly Propane in the UK and carries a substantial proportion of Propane everywhere.
 If you are already using Propane you can convert your existing regulator with a Propane Adapter and Gauge (01- 4330) or plain adapter (09-1310) or you can upgrade to a new style but 37mbar remote regulator and change-over like the 01-1655.
-For pre-2004 vans using Butane, you will need to change your regulator and fit one of the following: Propane Manual Changeover (01-1650-REFILL), Propane Auto Changeover (01-1655-REFILL) or Propane Electra 1000 (01-1840-REFILL).
+For pre-2004 vans using Butane, you'll need to change your regulator and fit one of the following: Propane Manual Changeover (01-1650-REFILL, Propane Auto Changeover (01-1655-REFILL) or Propane Electra 1000 (01-1840-REFILL).
 If you already have a Propane changeover, simply change the high pressure hoses.